References

 The WebMCP specification

-The webmachinelearning/webmcp repository hosts the WebMCP draft for exposing JavaScript and form-based tools to browser agents while preserving page context and user control.
+The webmachinelearning/webmcp repository hosts the pre-standard WebMCP draft for exposing JavaScript and form-based tools to browser agents while preserving page context and user control.

 RFC 8615: Well-Known URIs